 While some may come up with the theme and then sketch out the ideas, this order seems to work best for me.

 A big part of the design process for me is getting myself pumped to make jewelry.
 I’ve had days where I wasted hours of valuable studio time because I wasn’t in the mood to make jewelry.

-If I’m not in the right headspace, then designing will not come easily.
+When we’re not in the right headspace, then designing likely will not come easily.

 It may sound a little woo-woo, but imagining the design process, from the feel of the raw materials and tools in my hand to the smell of the torch melting wire, builds excitement and helps me to get to the right level of motivation to start creating.

 Once I have an idea in my head, I make sure I have the materials and tools on hand to execute my new ideas.
 On numerous occasions I’ve sat down to start working, only to realize I’m lacking the right gauge wire or my last saw blade snaps as soon as I start to work.
 It’s incredibly frustrating and puts a damper on the process.

 This was my favorite part of the process — making the ideas come to life!